Resouce Center

 At that point, compliance depends less on the platform and more on the people managing it.

-A system aligned with SB 848 assumes configuration will never be perfect — and still preserves institutional oversight when it isn’t.
+In practice, sustainable governance assumes configuration will never be perfect — and still preserves institutional oversight when it isn’t.

 The question isn’t whether risky features can be disabled.